oranbramble/About-Me/README.md

 Current Projects:

-- **ROTA** 📆
+- **Data Annotator** 📆
-    - _An automatic rota-making application which aims to address the problem of small businesses manually creating rotas for workers every week or month_
+    - _Working for DataAnnotator in helping train programming AI models for languags such as Python and JavaScript_

 - **freeCodeCamp** ⌨️
     - _Completing exercises on freeCodeCamp to improve my knowledge and breadth of languages_